Transport network analysis: Location analysis

 This class of problems aims to find the optimal location for one or more facilities along the network, with optimal defined as minimizing the aggregate or mean travel cost to (or from) another set of points in the network.
 A common example is determining the location of a warehouse to minimize shipping costs to a set of retail outlets, or the location of a retail outlet to minimize the travel time from the residences of its potential customers.
 In unconstrained (cartesian coordinate) space, this is an NP-hard problem requiring heuristic solutions such as Lloyd's algorithm, but in a network space it can be solved deterministically.

 Particular applications often add further constraints to the problem, such as the location of pre-existing or competing facilities, facility capacities, or maximum cost.

 Service areas

 A network service area is analogous to a buffer in unconstrained space, a depiction of the area that can be reached from a point (typically a service facility) in less than a specified distance or other accumulated cost.
 For example, the preferred service area for a fire station would be the set of street segments it can reach in a small amount of time.
 When there are multiple facilities, each edge would be assigned to the nearest facility, producing a result analogous to a Voronoi diagram.

 Fault analysis

 A common application in public utility networks is the identification of possible locations of faults or breaks in the network (which is often buried or otherwise difficult to directly observe), deduced from reports that can be easily located, such as customer complaints.

 Transport engineering

 Traffic has been studied extensively using statistical physics methods.

+Vertical analysis

+To ensure the railway system is as efficient as possible a complexity/vertical analysis should also be undertaken.
+This analysis will aid in the analysis of future and existing systems which is crucial in ensuring the sustainability of a system (Bednar, 2022, pp. 75–76).
+Vertical analysis will consist of knowing the operating activities (day to day operations) of the system, problem prevention, control activities, development of activities and coordination of activities.